rickaa/rand/rand/content/posts/conda_management.md

 conda run -n "$NAME" jupyter lab build
 ```

-Finally I install some more extensions and I rebuild Jupyterlab with the last command.
+Finally, I install some more extensions and I rebuild Jupyterlab with the last command.

 The last lines: